worldclassics/the-trial/README.md

+See the live version @ [`worldclassics.github.io/the-trial`](http://worldclassics.github.io/the-trial)

+---

 # The Trial

 by Franz Kafka

 > Someone must have been telling lies about Josef K., he knew he had
 > done nothing wrong but, one morning, he was arrested.

 - [Arrest - Conversation with Mrs. Grubach - Then Miss Bürstner](01.md)
 - [First Cross-examination](02.md)